 Breedsville is a tiny village located in the state of Michigan.
 With a population of 204 people and just one neighborhood, Breedsville is the 643rd largest community in Michigan.

-When you are in Breedsville, you'll notice that it is more blue-collar than most other communities in America.
-45.95% of Breedsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Breedsville is a blue-collar town, with 45.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Breedsville is a village of managers, construction workers and builders, and farmers, fishers, or foresters.
 There are especially a lot of people living in Breedsville who work in business and financial occupations (40.54%), farm management occupations (8.11%), and healthcare suport services (7.21%).

 Another important characteristic of Breedsville is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.